xaizek/uncov/README.md

 ### Usage ###

-`uncov-gcov` can be used to generate coverage, but it seems to not play well with out-of-tree builds (some coverage is missing), so the recommended way of recording coverage information is shown in example below:
+`uncov-gcov` can be used to generate coverage, but it seems to not play well with out-of-tree builds (some coverage is missing, this issue is inherited from its origin), so the recommended way of recording coverage information is shown in example below:

     # reset coverage counters from previous runs
     find . -name '*.gcda' -delete